 - Self-medication Model: This disease model arguably recognizes co-occurring mental illnesses as the reason behind the patient’s drinking and drug use.
 They also call it “Primary co-occurring disorder and secondary substance use disorder” model.
 They direct core treatment towards treating the underlying mental health issues.

 - Shared Pathway: With this model, a combination of genetic and environmental factors can cause both drug use and co-occurring disorders, simultaneously.

 How To Know If Co-occurring Disorders is Primary or Secondary?

-- Consider the mental disorder secondary if
+- Consider the mental disorder

 - Symptoms correspond to the ones characteristic to the abused substance

 Using Medications Safely